A young man's strange erotic journey around the globe

 The flag of Azerbaijan blowing in the foreground and the Baku TV tower in the distance

 Martyrs’ Lane – a cemetery and memorial dedicated to those killed by the Soviet Army during Black January and later to those killed in the Nagorno-Karabakh war.

 Baku TV Tower as seen through the eternal flame memorial

-As the name suggests, the eternal flame memorial is powered by what smelled like natural gas and is constantly alight.
+As the name suggests, the eternal flame memorial is constantly alight and is powered by what smelled like natural gas.